 About the blogger:

-I’m Lindsey, a 30-year-old gal from Michigan who adores old movies.
+I’m Lindsey, a 30-something gal from Michigan who adores movies (especially old ones).

-When I’m not busy watching movies you can usually find me reading, snuggling with one of the many dogs and cats I call family, or spending time outdoors.
+When I’m not busy watching movies you can usually find me reading, building playlists, snuggling with one of the many furry creatures I call family, or spending time outdoors.

 About the blog: